Clinical Research Management Certificate Program

 - Apply knowledge of data management, information management and scientific communication

-- Demonstrate professionalism and personal accountability in the implementation of research studies.
+- Demonstrate professionalism and accountability in the implementation of research studies.

 - Apply management and leadership principles to support the research team